juucoz/SoemXML-CSVTOSQLite/README.md

-# SoemXMLToSQLite
+# PiTnProcessor

-SoemXMLToSQLite is a .NET Core console app for reading appropriate information from XML and CSV files and saving it in a SQLite file.
+PiTnProcessor is a .NET Core console app for reading appropriate information from XML and CSV files and saving it in a SQLite file.

 # Installation